hyginn/Ontoscope/phylify/README.md

 See [workflow](https://github.com/hyginn/Ontoscope/blob/master/phylify/workflow.r)
 for how to make your own `COdat.RData`.
-The current version takes all `FF:X` IDs from the Mogrify website, plus all "cell lines"+"primary cells" categories in humans from the set of `FF:A-B` IDs for which we can pull samples to run through DESeq.
+The current version takes all `FF:X` IDs from the Mogrify website, plus all ~~~"cell lines"+"primary cells" categories in humans from the set of~~~ `FF:A-B` IDs for which we can pull samples to run through DESeq.
+(Human cell lines + primary cells was too restrictive, and no harm having a little more)

 ## OBO Parsing Heuristics